 It is strongly preferred that no company produces more than 10% of the portfolio’s income or makes up more than 10% of the IBP’s total value.

 If a company does surpass 10% in either of those categories, that stock will not be considered for future purchases (other than reinvested dividends).
-Therefore, any company that does exceed 10% gradually will see that percentage fall as the rest of the portfolio is built up.
-If a position grows so much that it is expected to make up more than 10% of the portfolio for a significant length of time, it could be trimmed.
+Therefore, such a large position gradually will see that percentage fall as the rest of the portfolio is built up.
+If a holding grows so much that it is expected to make up more than 10% of the portfolio for a significant length of time, it could be trimmed.

 The IBP will be diversified across sectors, industries and dividend characteristics (yield, growth rates, histories, etc.).

-The following graphic, from Simply Safe Dividends, shows the sector breakdown of the Income Builder Portfolio at the end of its second year of existence, 2019.
+The following graphic, from Simply Safe Dividends, shows the sector breakdown of the Income Builder Portfolio at the end of its third year of existence, 2020.
 (This is presented as an example, and it does not necessarily represent future expected sector percentages.)

 Portfolio turnover will be held to a minimum, so selling will be rare.
 The IBP nonetheless will be closely monitored, and there will be reasons to consider selling a company: